The Animal League is so much more than an animal shelter.

 - provide for the well-being of animals who are abandoned, injured, subjected to unfair or cruel treatment, or otherwise in need.

 - serve the citizens and animals of our community by sponsoring related public health programs and upholding the laws enacted for their protection.

 - educate the public on responsible pet ownership including prevention of over-population by spay and neutering.

 The Animal League was established in 1988 to help the abused, abandoned, and neglected animals of Lake County.
 Started on a non-existent budget by a small group of animal lovers committed to a no-kill policy, the organization soon became an important presence in the growing South Lake area.
 Our organization places approximately 1,000 pets in loving homes each year.

 The Animal League is known statewide for its many unique and heart-warming success stories.
 Every animal that comes into The Animal League’s care receives the best routine and specialized veterinary care, is spayed or neutered, and microchipped.

 Since its inception The Animal League relied on a system of foster homes to handle the care, feeding, and socialization of the animals that come its way.
-While this system had certain advantages, it was always The Animal League’s goal to build a centralized permanent adoption center to meet the challenges of a growing Lake County population.
+While this system had certain advantages, it was always The Animal League’s goal to build a centralized permanent animal shelter adoption center to meet the challenges of a growing Lake County population.
 On October 9, 2010 the doors to The Animal League’s adoption center opened.

 Despite the remarkable growth and change over the years, The Animal League has never lost sight of its original goal – to maintain a no kill policy as it helps the abused, abandoned, and neglected animals in the community.